Uvalde police chief fired after overseeing disastrous response to school massacre

 Uvalde police chief fired months after overseeing disastrous response to school massacre

-State officials called chief’s leadership during shooting an ‘abject failure’
+State officials called Pete Arrendondo’s leadership during shooting an ‘abject failure’

-The school board of Uvalde, Texas, voted unanimously on Wednesday to fire school police chief Pete Arredondo.
+The school board of Uvalde, Texas, voted unanimously on Wednesday to fire school police chief Pete Arredondo, following the disastrous police response to a mass shooting on campus in May.

+The decision was met with cheers from assembled community members at a school board meeting on Wednesday evening.

-On 24 May, the chief helped oversee the chaotic law enforcement response to the campus shooting where 21 people were killed, including 19 students.
+On 24 May, the chief helped oversee the chaotic law enforcement response to the campus shooting where 21 people were killed, including 19 students, the second worst school shooting in US history.

+Mr Arredondo, who state officials said was the incident commander during the response, is the first of potentially many officers to be fired for the police lapses during the shooting.

+Texas lawmakers said in a July report the Uvalde massacre was worsened by a series of “systemic failures” and “egregious” decisions by police.

-State officials have called the police chief’s leadership during the shooting an “abject failure”, pointing to how a group of heavily armed officers waited more than an hour before entering a classroom and killing gunman Salvador Ramos.
+State officials have called Mr Arredondo’s leadership in particular an “abject failure”, pointing to how a group of heavily armed officers waited more than an hour before entering a classroom and killing gunman Salvador Ramos.

 The Independent has contacted Mr Arredondo for comment.